Forensic Evidence Collection for Texas Nurses

-- If nails are too short to cut, try using a swab with a few drops of sterile water or saline to collect evidence along the nail edge.
+- If nails are too short to cut, try using a swab with a few drops of sterile water to collect evidence along the nail edge.

 - If fingers are swabbed, each should be swabbed and packaged separately.
 If they are cleaned with a toothpick, one container for each hand that holds all toothpicks for that hand is sufficient.

 To avoid degradation, store fingernail deposits with other biological evidence in a cool, dry environment protected from sunlight.
 A temperature-controlled environment at 60 °F to 75 °F and less than 60% humidity is ideal, but room temperature is acceptable (NIST, 2013).
 Fingernail deposit samples do not need refrigeration.